batiste/django-page-cms/doc/introduction.rst

 .. note::

-    If you are not admin you have to create the appropriate permissions to modify django_gerbi.
+    If you are not admin you have to create the appropriate permissions to modify pages.
-    After that you will be able to create django_gerbi.
+    After that you will be able to create pages.

 Handling images and files
 ---------------------------